codio-templates/Onboarding-Quick-Start/.guides/content/Setting-up-your-page-for-display-ec35.md

 2. Highlight **Page 2** and rename it “Adding a Code Window.”

 3. Add some text to your Guide.
-Click the clipboard to copy the text.
+Click the clipboard to copy the text below.
 Paste into your page.

 ```
 ### Code Window